ameritusweb/ParallelReverseAutoDiff/src/docs/README.md

 Use a JSON serialization library like Newtonsoft.JSON to deserialize the JSON file to a JsonArchitecure object.

+There are other JSON architectures available as well.

+These include the 'NestedLayersJsonArchitecture', 'DualLayersJsonArchitecture', and 'TripleLayersJsonArchitecture'.

 ### Instantiate the computational graph

 ```c#